chesahkalu/alx-system_engineering-devops/0x10-https_ssl/README.md

 - What is HTTPS SSL 2 main roles
 - What is the purpose encrypting traffic
 - What SSL termination means
+- setting up a SSL certificate and Haproxy SSL termination on a web server using `certbot`
+- Setting up a `www` subdomain and configuring HAproxy to accept traffic to this subdomain and redirect it to the `web-01` and `web-02` servers.

 ## Task files description: